CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Keepalive Interval

-It is possible that the link is up but the neighboring BGP process is hung or has crashed.
-In this case, the FRRouting `watchfrr` daemon, which monitors the various FRRouting daemons, attempts to restart it.
+If a link is up but the neighboring BGP process hangs or crashes, the FRRouting `watchfrr` daemon, which monitors the various FRRouting daemons, attempts to restart it.
 BGP itself has a keepalive interval that is exchanged between neighbors.
 By default, this keepalive interval is set to 3 seconds.
 You can increase this interval to a higher value, which decreases CPU load, especially in the presence of a lot of neighbors.
 The keepalive interval is the periodicity with which the keepalive message is sent.
 The hold time specifies how many keepalive messages can be lost before the connection is considered invalid, and is typically set to three times the keepalive time and defaults to 9 seconds.

 The following example commands set the keepalive interval to 10 seconds and the hold time to 30 seconds.

 {{< tabs "64 ">}}
 {{< tab "NCLU Commands ">}}